 This paragraph and its sub-paragraphs are the consequence of the re-arrangement of the provisions as explained above (see justification to paragraph 7.6.2.1.)
 The proposed wording is based on the second part of the former paragraph 7.6.2.

-Paragraphs 7.6.2.2.1. to 7.6.2.2.3.
+Paragraphs 7.6.2.2.1. to 7.6.2.2.5.

-These provisions are taken from the former paragraph 1.2. of Annex 7.
+These provisions are inspired from the provisions of current Annex 7, paragraph 1.2.